 While one cannabinoid called THC is responsible for causing the "high" associated with cannabis, there are many other beneficial compounds found in hemp oil, including approximately 70 non-psychoactive cannabinoids, terpenes, flavonoids, amino acids, and omega fatty acids.

 Another extensive review performed in 2011 by the National Library of Medicine and the National Institutes of Health showed that PCR hemp is non-toxic with very few side effects.
-And unlike THC, PCR hemp is not addictive, and can even be used to help treat addictions to other pain medications in people and animals.
+And unlike THC, PCR hemp is not addictive, and can even be used to help manage addictions to other pain medications in people and animals.

 With so many health benefits and far fewer side effects than most conventional pharmaceuticals, the potential for PCR hemp and other non-psychoactive compounds is fantastic for our four-legged friends!
 In subsequent blog posts, we will go into more detail about the use of Hemp Oil for pets as it applies to specific issues including cancer, allergies, arthritis, anxiety, and seizures, so check back in to learn more!

 Feel free to contact us with further questions about Hemp Oil for dogs, Hemp Oil for cats.

 For more information on Hemp Oil, click here!